Final level art by 2D artist

 Asset Direction & Production Work

-In addition to directing the visual approach, I contributed hands-on production art to help solidify the style and set quality benchmarks.
+I also contributed hands-on production art to help solidify the style and set quality benchmarks.

 Assets I personally created were: